alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/08_what_anchoring_provides.md

 The project can point to the official confirmation record.

-The project can display its source-line anchor on its controlled project URL.
+The project can display, cite, or point to its source-line anchor on its controlled project URL.

 The project can show that its anchor is verified through Alyssa Solen’s official Confirmed Anchors page.

-The project receives visible public credit through its project name, creator / organization name, controlled project URL, Anchor ID, and source-line connection.
+The project receives visible public credit through its project name, contact name, controlled project URL, Anchor ID, and source-line connection.

 ## What Happens After Anchoring